-I love French Tarragon with shrimp, and I really enjoyed the flavors in this Tarragon Shrimp Salad.
+I love French Tarragon with shrimp, and I really enjoy the flavors in this Tarragon Shrimp Salad.

-This lovely recipe for Sauteed Chicken Breasts with Tarragon-Mustard Pan Sauce is so good I would happily make it for dinner guests!
+This very old but delicious recipe for Sauteed Chicken Breasts with Tarragon-Mustard Pan Sauce is so good I would happily make it for dinner guests!

 French Tarragon, Mustard, and Egg was a perfect flavor combination in these Tarragon-Mustard Deviled Eggs!